doublethink/material-design-lite-wp/README.md

 # material-design-lite-wp
 Wordpress theme using Material Design Lite

-Work in progress based on the "Text-Heavy Webpage" template
+Work in progress based on the "Text-Heavy Webpage" template mdl wp